Speak to an expert today 01270 440 341 020 3633 2107

 A risk assessment identifies hazards and areas of concern, and sets out how these can be reduced.
 Gym owners can then complete method statements, which set out exactly how individual tasks should be completed.
 Some of the areas that should be covered in a gym risk assessment are:

-Equipment Maintenance
+1. Equipment Maintenance

-It is imperative for gym owners and staff to regularly inspect and maintain all equipment to minimise risks in the gym related to any equipment.
-This includes cardio equipment like treadmills and rowers, as well as free weights, including barbells and dumbbells.
+It is imperative for gym owners and staff to regularly inspect and maintain all equipment to minimise hazards in the gym and the associated risks.
+This includes:

 Regular inspections should be carried out to identify faulty or damaged equipment.
 Anything requiring repairs should be removed from use until the equipment has been fixed or replaced.
 There should also be clear guidelines to ensure proper usage of equipment and to educate gym goers about potential hazards in a gym.

-Hygiene
+2. Hygiene

-Space And Ventilation
+3. Space And Ventilation

 There should be enough space on the gym floor for people to work out safely without being close enough to others to cause injury.
-In addition, gyms will need to assess the available floor space and know how many people can safely inhabit the gym floor as part of the gym risk assessment.
+As part of the gym risk assessment, gyms will also need to assess the available floor space and know how many people can safely inhabit the gym floor.
 Not leaving adequate space between pieces of equipment can also create hazards in the gym, and there should be enough room for everyone to easily access a fire escape if a fire were to break out.

-Natural airflow, air conditioning, and proper ventilation systems should be in place and detailed in the gym risk assessment, to stop the spread of airborne illnesses.
+Natural airflow, air conditioning, and proper ventilation systems should be in place to stop the spread of airborne illnesses, and this should be detailed in the gym risk assessment.
 It also contributes to a fresher and more enjoyable gym environment.

-Educating Gym Goers
+4. Educating Gym Goers

-Personal Safety
+5. Personal Safety

 • Warming up and stretching before a workout to avoid overexertion